-Historically, the fact that the Municipality did not have comprehensive land use planning meant that Towns were reluctant to pursue municipal land use regulation as a method of protecting their source water areas that fell within the Municipality.
+Finally, Council intends to continue working collaboratively with neighbouring municipalities and with landowners in source water areas to protect public drinking water.
+Historically, the fact that the Municipality did not have comprehensive land use planning meant that that the Towns were reluctant to pursue municipal land use regulation as a method of protecting their source water areas that fell within the Municipality.
 Now, with this Plan implementing comprehensive planning, the Towns may be interested in revisiting this approach.
-If so, Council will work collaboratively to identify and implement appropriate land use controls through the Land Use Bylaw.
+Council will participate in such processes and may consider updating this Municipal Planning Strategy and the Land Use Bylaw in response to the recommendations arising from any updated source water protection plan.